bd-j/prospector/doc/models.rst

-could be used to set the value of ``tau`` using the free parameter ``logtau`` (i.e., sample in the log of a parameter, though setting a ``LogUnifrom`` prior is equivalent in terms of the posterior).
+could be used to set the value of ``tau`` using the free parameter ``logtau`` (i.e., sample in the log of a parameter, though setting a :py:class:`prospect.models.priors.LogUnifrom` prior is equivalent in terms of the posterior).

 This dependency function must take optional extra keywords (``**extras``) because the entire parameter dictionary will be passed to it.
 Then add the new